 Badass Grandpa: Several.
 There's Big Boss, Revolver Ocelot, and The End.
 Solid Snake becomes one in Metal Gear Solid 4, and EVA is a badass grandma in the same game as well.

-Snake's case is arguably that of a deconstruction, as Snake fighting in spite of his condition isn't solely treated as being heroic or inspiring.
+Snake's case is a Deconstructed Character Archetype, as Snake fighting in spite of his condition isn't solely treated as being heroic or inspiring.
 Rather, it's occasionally treated as being foolish and suicidal by the other characters at the minimum, and said characters aren't above patronizing and treating him like a burden.

 Badass Longcoat: Ocelot.
 Liquid would count except he only has the coat on for maybe two scenes maximum.